kyma-incubator/vstudio-extension/README.md

 # Kyma VS Code Plugin

-### Known Problems
-- **Important :** Currently the schema validator requires a http server for functioning.
-This server can be found in the repo.
-Run `go run schemaserver.go` inside the repo root.
-This will be fixed in the upcoming releases.
-Without this code, schema validator does not work.
-- Change kubernetes image in vs-code preview with kyma logo.
-- Currently Kyma does not identify "Api" as a resource.
-This is probably due to 10.07.2018 built.

 ## Installing
 - Download the released .vsix file.
 - Go to extension in VS Code , click 3 dots and select install from vsix.